The best hidden Microsoft tools in Microsoft 365

 Quick Forms in Outlook

 When recipients have responded, you can then see the results immediately.
-These are saved in Microsoft Forms for your reference and can be used to at any point.
+These are saved in Microsoft Forms for your reference and can be used at any point.

-FindTime Add-in for Outlook
+FindTime add-in for Outlook

 FindTime Meetings